charleslippens/CharlesLippens_12_08042022/README.md

 Inside the backend folder, install the packages/dependencies with command on terminal: `yarn`

-Run the Backend API, which will then listen on port 3000 by default with command on terminal: `yarn start` ( command which will allow you to run the micro API)
+Run the Backend API, which will then listen on port 3000 by default with command on terminal: `yarn dev` ( command which will allow you to run the micro API)

 You will see the message Magic happens on port 3000 in the terminal window.